Should I Buy a Vacation Home in California During a Pandemic?

 Know that mortgage rates are higher on second homes.
 And lenders often require a higher credit score and larger down payment than on a first home.

-The three most common ways to finance a second home are: refinance your first home, get a home equity line of credit on your first home, or take out a conventional loan for the second home.
+Three common ways to finance a second home are: refinance your first home, get a home equity line of credit on your first home, or take out a conventional loan for the second home.

-Maintenance costs time and money.
+Maintenance costs time and money

 Owning a property means taking care of it.